thingsdb/ThingsDocs/v1/content/collection-api/new.md

 ```

 {{% notice note %}}
-The property names and (data) types of the values that are added to an instance of an existing type must exactly match that Type.
+The property names and (data) types of the values that are added to a typed thing of an existing type must exactly match that Type.
 {{% /notice %}}